 Search the database with keywords using filters to limit dates, types of resources, other terms, etc.

-Use the full text links (pdf versions are preferred) within the database to view article
+Use the full-text links (pdf versions are preferred) within the database to view article

-Use or to link to full text articles available in other databases
+Use or to link to full-text articles available in other databases

 Watch the following video tutorial for help with finding scholarly articles:

 You may activate the closed-captioning on this video, if desired.
-A transcript of this video is also provided below.

 In order to access library resources from off campus, you'll need to be sure you are logged in using your Argonet username and password (the same one you use for eLearning and your UWF email).
 You can double check to see if you are logged in by looking at the Access tab on the Libraries homepage.

 This is what it looks like if you are off campus and are not logged in (note the red tab!):

 If you click on the red tab, you will be directed to log in.
 If you have already authenticated and are able to access the Libraries' resources, the homepage will look like this, with a green access tab: